 - Images — you can upload image files to your site and place them within posts or pages.
 They can also be organized into galleries (see below).

 - Videos — The easiest way to incorporate video on your site is to post it to a video-sharing site like YouTube or Vimeo, and paste the embed link into your WordPress post or page.

-- Files — you can attach PDFs and Microsoft Office files to posts and pages (you probably shouldn’t, though: see Publishing PDFs: how to make a website harder to use).
+- Files — you can attach PDFs and Microsoft Office files to posts and pages.
+Related: Publishing PDFs: how to make a website harder to use.